markstgodard/tick/README.md

 # tick
-Simple app that heartbeats itself with a registry
+Simple app that heartbeats itself with an [a8registry](https://github.com/amalgam8/registry)

 ## Usage
 Push and start app